All Episodes

 I just felt it was insulting.

-I think it ir and then like the networks are kind of putting a pickle.
+And then the networks are kind of put in a pickle.

 Do they not cover it?

-And the people at home get disgusted and say, okay, well, I'm watching a bunch of overpaid millionaires act like jerks, and I fought and died under that flag, or I lost my father under that flag, or you know, and that anthem.
+And the people at home get disgusted and say, okay, well, I'm watching a bunch of overpaid millionaires act like jerks, and I fought and died under that flag, or I lost my father under that flag, or in that anthem.

 And people get pretty disgusted, and I don't blame them for doing that.